wasp-lang/wasp/web/docs/migrate-from-0-11-to-0-12.md

 You can follow these steps to migrate to the new auth system (assuming you already migrated the project structure to 0.12, as described [above](#migrating-your-project-to-the-new-structure)):

-1. If you used `getUserFieldsFn` and/or `additionalSignupFields`, you will need to migrate them to the new `userSignupFields` field.
+1. **Migrate `getUserFields` and/or `additionalSignupFields` in the `main.wasp` file to the new `userSignupFields` field.**

+  If you are not using them, you can skip this step.

   In Wasp 0.11.X, you could define a `getUserFieldsFn` to specify extra fields that would get saved to the `User` when using Google or GitHub to sign up.

-  You could also define `additionalSignupFields` to specify extra fields for the Email or Username & Password signup process.
+  You could also define `additionalSignupFields` to specify extra fields for the Email or Username & Password signup  .

   In 0.12.X, we unified these two concepts into the `userSignupFields` field.